The Benefits of Using Mouthwash

-Chlorhexidine is an antiseptic element that helps to eliminate bacteria responsible for plaque and tartar build-ups.
+Chlorhexidine mouthwash is an antiseptic element that helps to eliminate bacteria responsible for plaque and tartar build-ups.
 It is often looked at a bit differently to others as it is seen as a mouthwash staining teeth mouthwash.

 However, it shouldn't be used for prolonged periods as it is a mouthwash which stains the teeth.
 These stains can only be removed by a dentist through professional cleaning.